 This article is part of TokenTax's Cryptocurrency Tax Guide: Get help on cryptocurrency tax filing.

-Crypto holding period has an affect on your taxes
+Crypto holding period has an effect on your taxes

 How long you hold a capital asset like cryptocurrency can have an affect on your tax liability.
 If you hold crypto for a year or less, it’s a short term sale.
 If you hold crypto for more than a year, it’s a long term sale.
 Long term gains are taxed at a lower tax rate, making long term holds advantageous for savvy investors.